IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-a-custom-contacts-service.md

 ### Service configuration

 To configure a contacts service to use your custom implementation, define a service host configuration class that inherits from the `IviServiceHostConfig` class.
+This class should be placed in a file, like `ContactsServiceHostConfig.kt` in the `buildScr` module, within the `config.services` folder.

 ```kotlin
 val customContactsServiceHost = IviServiceHostConfig(